-Over his 24-year career, Tom’s innovative approach, thorough preparation, and trial advocacy skill have led to 20 verdicts and numerous settlements in excess of one million dollars on behalf of his clients, including a recent landmark verdict in a lead paint case for $58 million.
+Over his 24-year career, Tom’s innovative approach, thorough preparation, and trial advocacy skills have led to 20 verdicts and numerous settlements in excess of one million dollars on behalf of his clients, including a recent landmark verdict in a lead paint case for $58 million.

 Contact us online or call (212) 684-1880 to speak with our experienced legal team today.